 The most noticeable among the best cities for architects is probably Hong Kong.
 This city has one of the most recognizable skylines in the world, and for good reason: the Bank of China Tower is one of the most iconic buildings of the planet (a work of I.M.
 Pei); HKCEC convention center is unique (built by SOM bureau); the HSBC headquarters seems straight out of a science fiction film (Lord Foster); the International Commerce Centre has 118 floors and it is the fourth tallest building by number of floors in the world (the American firm KPF) … and that’s just a sample!

 One cannot talk about spectacular architecture & best architecture cities and not mention Barcelona.
 Antoni Gaudi, the most famous Catalan modernist, created buildings that strike the imagination.
 La Sagrada Familia, Casa Mila, Casa Batllo and Park Guell are now some of the most popular tourist attractions throughout Europe.
 The Gaudi museum is also very popular.
 Barcelona is one of the best cities for architects, without even mentioning the Baroque quarter!

 The excesses of Dubai emirates are well documented.
 The Burj al-Arab, the “most luxurious hotel in the world”, was built on an artificial island.
-Burj Khalifa is the tallest structure created by mankind in history.
+Burj Khalifa is the tallest structure created by mankind in history and one of the best places to visit in Dubai.
 The Dubai Fountain is the most powerful water fountain in the world.
 The Palm Jumeirah is a series of artificial islands in the shape of a palm tree.
 The Emirates Towers are twin towers emerging from a huge park of 170,000 square meters.
 The architects working in the emirates always have to think outside the box!
 For a few other examples of this fact, you can read Dubai: Home to the world’s tallest building, largest mall and dancing fountains on World Travel Adventurers!